 And when a front-desk clerk announces a guest's room number aloud, game over!
 That is a complete security breach and a cardinal sin of hospitality.Continue to 5 of 10 below.

 Let the Guest Feel in Charge

 There's a delicate balance between pro-active and presumptive service.
 The guest should feel in command and not dictated to.

 Hotel staff should never presume they know a guest's taste -- even a regular guest.
 Staff should ask questions, give options, and let the guest decide.

 Today, one way for a hotel to appear distinctive is in its choice of room amenities and in-room features.
 These accents should be useful, tasteful, distinctive, and local whenever possible.
 Nothing second-rate or corner-cutting.

 The hotel must furnish all the luxury travel essentials.
-These include necessities like ample drawer and closet space; a safe with an interior laptop charger; puffy hangers; free bottled water; robes and slippers that go beyond basic white terry; an iPod dock or other way to play your own music.
+These include necessities like ample drawer and closet space; a safe with an interior laptop charger; puffy hangers; free bottled water; robes and slippers that go beyond basic white terry; an iPhone dock or other way to play your own music.

 I look for refined goods and services that show true taste and respect.
 Little touches that go beyond the usual, and that are local.
 For instance, many luxury hotels shine your shoes overnight.
 At Hotel Halekulani in Waikiki, Honolulu, your shined shoes are returned to you in a bamboo box.

 Everyone gives chocolates.
 I like them to be local treats -- great truffles, chosen not merely because they represent the destination....
 Beautiful flowers not just in the room, but on your room-service tray.
 A fruit bowl with ripe, edible fruit.
 The weather report, brought with a handsomely printed poem or goodnight fable.
 Fresh, not mass-produced, pet treats when you've checking in with your pet.